Skip to content

 Partners

-A limited company director earning £30,000 salary and £40,000 dividends could be assessed on £70,000 by one lender or £30,000 by another.
-A broker ensures you apply to the lender that gives you the best borrowing figure.
+A limited company director on £30,000 salary and £40,000 dividends might be assessed on £70,000 by one lender and just £30,000 by another.
+A broker points you at the lender that gives you the highest borrowing figure.

 How many years’ accounts do you need?

-The standard requirement is two to three years of accounts or SA302 tax calculations.
-However, the landscape is more flexible than many self-employed people realise.
+Two to three years of accounts or SA302 tax calculations is the usual ask.
+In practice the rules bend more than most self-employed people expect.

 What documents will you need?